hellohaptik/docs_haptik/docs/bot-builder/integrations/integrating-custom-code.md

 ### Using Entities on Code Editor

-The information which is collected from users on the Static Node, in the form of entity, can be used on Code Node.
-You can use the entities to send the dynamic values collected from uses on the IVA and send them to the API to fetch real-time data.
+The information which is collected from users on the Static Node, in the form of entities, can be used on Code Node to fetch user related information.

 The connection is automatic from Static Node to Code Node i.e. whenever user provides all the mandatory entity values, the following Code Node gets triggered.
-Inorder to use these entity values in the Code Node, we have to create a new variables.
+In order to use these entity values in the Code Node, we have to create new variables.

-Let's take an example of order id to understand how to use entity value on Code Node -
+Let's take an example of fetching order details.
+We have an entity to save **Order ID**.
+We would use this to understand how to fetch information using entity value on Code Node -

-You have a `regex` entity with the pattern `^[a-z]{3}\d{3}$`, this entity will accept values such as `abc123`.
+**order_id_demotrain** is a `regex` entity with the pattern `^[a-z]{3}\d{3}$`, this entity will accept values such as `abc123`.

 There is a standard JSON format in which the values are stored within an entity.
 To understand this format, open the **Detailed Info** tab on the **logs** sections besides the entity value which was provided to the IVA.
 This is found on the Test Bot as shown below -

 ![entity_on_logs](assets/entity-log.png)

-So the order_id is stored within the entities, under the entity name `order_id_demotrain`.
+So the Order ID is stored under the entity name `order_id_demotrain`.
 The actual `value` is stored under `entity_value`.
 On Code Node, you can fetch the `value` in this format -

 ```python
 order_id = entities.get("order_id_demotrain")[0].get("entity_value").get('value')